I was recently contacted by Bells Of Steel to test out a piece of their equipment.

 If Bells of Steel could just make them a little more high quality to match the bar itself, they would be perfect.

-SS3 Bar vs Elitefts SS Yoke Bar
+Bells Of Steel SS3 Bar vs Elitefts SS Yoke Bar

 The Elitefts SS Yoke bar is one of the best specialty bars currently available.
 Elitefts is known for making great equipment by lifters, for lifters so they absolutely know what they’re doing.

-However, when comparing it to the
+However, when comparing it to the SS3 bar, each one has its own strengths and weaknesses.

-The SS Yoke is superior in terms of balance due to its camber drop, while the padding provides a far more comfortable experience than the
+The SS Yoke is superior in terms of balance due to its camber drop, while the padding provides a far more comfortable experience than the SS3.

 However, the SS Yoke has a clear coat finish, which chips way more than zinc finishes.
-The
+The SS3 is the “clear” winner in this regard with its black zinc shaft and bright zinc sleeves combo.

 The SS Yoke bar needs slightly tighter specialty barbell collars if you don’t want them to slide off with heavy loads.